 The UNIQA Group is committed to high quality standards in the design of its system of governance.
-In particular, the "three lines of defence" approach is strictly observed to achieve a clear separation of responsibilities (see also Chapter B.3.2).
+In particular, the "three lines" approach is strictly observed to achieve a clear separation of responsibilities.

 This is underscored by the comprehensive committee system that the Holding Management Board uses for the structured incorporation of governance and key functions in the decision-making process.